Owner: the Said-Handal family

 THE ANDETELMO ESTATE: A UNIQUE TERROIR

 There are many factors that contribute to the uniqueness of El Principal wines, and one of the most important is its exceptional terroir.
-The Andetelmo Estate now consists of 90 hectares of vineyards in the Alto Maipo Valley (D.O Maipo Andes), at the foot of the Andes Mountains, 750 to 950 meters above sea level.
+The Andetelmo Estate now consists of 90 hectares of vineyards in the Alto Maipo Valley (D.O Maipo Andes), at the foot of the Andes Mountains.

 Geographical influences have generated a diversity of soil types that allow each grape variety to reach its finest expression and lend a particular character to the wines.
 The varied soils present a true mosaic of colluvial, alluvial, and gravel-cone collections and deposits.
 The hills have light-colored clay marbled with lime sediments, stone, and gravel, which allows for good drainage.